-Clackamas County public safety levy poised to fail on election night
+Clackamas County public safety levy poised to fail after election night

 By Holly Bartholomew (OPB, Report for America)

-Voters are rejecting an increase to the levy aimed at maintaining sheriff’s deputies and jail capacity.
+Voters were rejecting an increase to the levy aimed at maintaining sheriff’s deputies and jail capacity.

-A Clackamas County measure that would raise property taxes to maintain Sheriff’s Office personnel and jail capacity is on track to fail, according to initial returns on election night.
+A Clackamas County measure that would raise property taxes to maintain sheriff’s office personnel and jail capacity is on track to fail, according to initial returns from election night.

 THANKS TO OUR SPONSOR:

-The property tax measure would increase the current safety levy by 45% starting in 2027.
+The property tax measure would have increased the current safety levy by 45% starting in 2027.

 Clackamas County Jail staff, like those at many other Northwest jails, are working with people in difficult situations while dealing with a lack of funding and overcrowding.